mikependon/RepoDB/RepoDb.Extensions/RepoDb.PostgreSql.BulkOperations/README.md

 The argument `qualifiers` is used to define the qualifier fields to be used in the operations.
 It usually refers to the `WHERE` expression of SQL Statements.
 If not given, the primary key field will be used.

 The argument `keepIdentity` is used to define a value whether the identity property of the entity/model will be kept during the operation.
-Whereas,the argument `identityBehavior` is used to define a value whether an identity property of the entity/model will be kept, or, the newly generated identity values from the database will be returned after the operation.
+Identically, the argument `identityBehavior` is used to define a value liked with `keepIdentity` argument, together-with, the value that is used to return the newly generated identity values from the database.

 The argument `pseudoTableType` is used to define a value whether a physical pseudo-table will be created during the operation.
 By default, a temporary table is used.